Alice of Dunk's Ferry: Latter years and death

-Between the ages of 96 and 100, Alice gradually lost her sight but, though blind, remained skilled at catching fish: "she could not be idle".
+At the supposed ages of 96–100, Alice gradually lost her sight but, though blind, remained skilled at catching fish: "she could not be idle".
 At about the age of 102, her sight returned, improving enough that she could perceive moving objects, though she could not distinguish between people.
-Thomas reported that "before she died her hair became perfectly white and the last of her teeth dropt sound from her head at the age of 116 years".
-She is believed to have been that age when she died, in 1802, at Bristol, Pennsylvania.
+Thomas reported that "before she died her hair became perfectly white and the last of her teeth dropt sound from her head aged 116 years".
+She died, in 1802, at Bristol, Pennsylvania.